ivanlein1998/Mobile_app_for_monitoring_Traffic_Condition/README.md

-file '/vehicle_detection_model' is the faster-rcnn object detection model of the system file '/trafficmonitoringsystem' is the mobile application of the system file '/Web_scraper' is the web scraper of the system
+'/vehicle_detection_model' is the faster-rcnn object detection model of the system '/trafficmonitoringsystem' is the mobile application of the system '/Web_scraper' is the web scraper of the system

+Attention!!!
+This repo does not contain any gradle, dependencies and node modules files due to size limitation, you need to modify the gradle and install dependency by yourself (include firebase, react-native-maps,react-native-svg and react-native)

 you need to edit the file path used in the python file in order to run it correctly, for example change the file path of run.py in line 26 from r'C:\vehicle_detection_model\model\fasterrcnn_55235744.pth' to r'your_local_machine_file_path' to load the vehicle detection model correctly